 To date, we have devoted substantially all of our resources to our drug discovery and development efforts, including conducting clinical trials of our product candidates, protecting our intellectual property and the general and administrative support of our operations.
 We have generated no revenue from product sales.
 We expect that it will be several years before we commercialize a product candidate, if ever.
-Through December 31, 2015, we have funded our operations primarily through \$84.2 million in proceeds from the sale of shares of our convertible preferred stock in private placements, net proceeds of \$59.9 million from sales of shares of our common stock in our initial public offering, or IPO, net proceeds of \$37.2 million from the sale of shares of our common stock in April 2015 in an underwritten public offering, \$17.3 million in proceeds from our sale of convertible promissory notes, \$10.0 million in proceeds from a loan and security agreement with Lighthouse Capital Partners VI, L.P., or Lighthouse Capital, and \$21.0 million in proceeds from a loan and security agreements with Lighthouse Capital and Hercules as the Lighthouse Loan Agreement and the Hercules Loan Agreement, respectively.
+Through December 31, 2015, we have funded our operations primarily through \$84.2 million in proceeds from the sale of shares of our convertible preferred stock in private placements, net proceeds of \$59.9 million from sales of shares of our common stock in our initial public offering, or IPO, net proceeds of \$37.2 million from the sale of shares of our common stock in April 2015 in an underwritten public offering, \$17.3 million in proceeds from our sale of convertible promissory notes, \$10.0 million in proceeds from a loan and security agreement with Lighthouse Capital Partners VI, L.P., or Lighthouse Capital, and \$21.0 million in proceeds from a loan and security agreement with Hercules Technology Growth Capital, Inc., or Hercules.
+We refer to our loan and security agreements with Lighthouse Loan Agreement and the Hercules Loan Agreement, respectively.